San Diego Dog Bite Attorneys

 - Puncture wounds

-- Facial Disfigurement
+- Facial disfigurement

 - Pasteurella is a bacterium that is often found in the saliva of any animal, not just dogs.
-In fact, about three-quarters of injuries from animal bites contain this bacteria, according to the Centers for Disease Control and Prevention (CDC).
+In fact, about three-quarters of injuries from animal bites contain this bacterium, according to the Centers for Disease Control and Prevention (CDC).
 Some of the resulting symptoms are redness, septic arthritis, inflammation, and abscesses.

-- MRSA stands for Methicillin Resistant Staphylococcus Aureus.
+- MRSA stands for Methicillin-Resistant Staphylococcus Aureus.
 It is a bacterial infection and can be challenging to treat if infected.
 The symptoms include abscesses, boils, blisters, and overall skin irritation.

 - Tetanus is a bacterium that exists not just in animal saliva but also in dust or soil.
-Suppose this bacteria enters through a punctured skin injury.
+Suppose this bacterium enters through a punctured skin injury.
 In that case, some of the symptoms are headaches, fever, muscle stiffness, seizures, and even tightening of jaw muscles, otherwise known as lockjaw.

-Levels of Harm Regarding Dog Bites
+Levels Of Harm Regarding Dog Bites

 - In level one, the dog’s behavior is noted to be aggressive, but there was no teeth-to-skin contact.

-- In level two, there was skin contact by the dog’s teeth but no puncture in the skin.
+- In level two, there was skin contact by the dog’s teeth, but no puncture in the skin.
 There is no puncture, but slight bleeding from nicks in the skin can occur.

 - Level three involves one to four punctures from a single bite.
 There may be lacerations in a particular direction, typically resulting from the victim pulling their hand away from the dog mid-attack or the owner pulling their dog away.